 Istanbul, a city steeped in history and straddling two continents, offers a wealth of culinary experiences to delight the senses.
 While high-end restaurants and trendy cafés abound, some of the best food can be found at affordable, local establishments.
-This article will guide you through the top cheap eats in Istanbul, proving that you don’t need to spend a fortune to indulge in the city’s gastronomic treasures.
+This article will guide you through the top cheap cafes and street food in Istanbul, proving that you don’t need to spend a fortune to indulge in the city’s gastronomic treasures.

 A quintessential Istanbul street food, balık ekmek (fish sandwich) is a must-try for seafood lovers.
 Grilled or fried fish is served in a crusty bread with salad and a squeeze of lemon.
 Head to Kadikoy Port, where you’ll find several vendors offering this delicious and affordable treat.
 See the location >>